-Net change in fund balances - total governmental funds \$ 291,408 Governmental funds have reported capital outlays, past and present, as expenditures.
+Net change in fund balances - total governmental funds \$ (301,264) Governmental funds have reported capital outlays, past and present, as expenditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-(484,399) Governmental funds report current capital outlays as expenditures.
+(606,777) Governmental funds report current capital outlays as expenditures.
 However, these expenditures are reported as capital assets in the statement of net position.
-2,036,389 Government funds have proceeds from the sale of assets as revenue.
-However, in the statement activities it reports the gain or loss on the sale of assets.
-(387,804) Repayment of bond principal is an expenditure in the funds, but the repayment reduces long-term liabilities in the statement of net position.
-78,000 The amortization of deferred outflows relating to bond refunding loss is not recorded in the governmental funds.
+1,322,484 Repayment of bond principal is an expenditure in the funds, but the repayment reduces long-term liabilities in the statement of net position.
+88,000 The amortization of deferred outflows relating to bond refunding loss is not recorded in the governmental funds.
 (4,044) In the statement of activities, accrued interest on debt is recorded.
-(737) The long term portion of accrued leave does not require the use of current financial resources and therefore is not recorded as an expenditure in the Governmental Funds.
-(669) Changes in the pension asset and liabilty accounts are not recorded in the funds rather they are recorded in the statement of activities 13,695 Change in net position - governmental activities \$ 1,541,839
+1,307 The accumulation of accrued leave does not require the use of current financial resources and therefore is not recorded as an expenditure in the Governmental Funds.
+(9,192) Changes in the pension asset and liabilty accounts are not recorded in the funds rather they recorded in the statement of activities (2,225) Change in net position - governmental activities \$ 488,289

-SOUTH WEBER CITY STATEMENT OF NET POSITION - PROPRIETARY FUNDS June 30, 2016
+SOUTH WEBER CITY STATEMENT OF NET POSITION - PROPRIETARY FUNDS June 30, 2019